hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 using a virtual environment allows you to install packages locally without needing administrator privileges.
 This is especially useful when you need to use a package that is not available as a module on the HPC cluster.

+!!! tip
+    We recommend using the `vsc-venv` script to manage Python virtual environments.
+    This script is available on the HPC clusters and simplifies the process of creating and managing virtual environments.
+    For more information, see the section on [vsc-venv](#vsc-venv-python-virtual-environment-wrapper-script).
+    If you want to manage virtual environments manually, you can follow the instructions in the rest of this document.

 ## Managing Python Environments

 This section will explain how to create, activate, use and deactivate Python virtual environments.